wvannoordt/cmf/STANDARD.md

 ## External Dependencies

-CMF has only one core dependency: `PropTreeLib`.
+CMF has only one core dependency: `PTL`.
 Any other external dependency should be included in a way that allows users to compile CMF with or without that dependency.
 The current approach is to use wrapper classes for each dependency that is included, for example the `ParallelGroup` class, which is like a wrapper for all `MPI` operations.
 The makefile should be modified to include a preprocessor flag to enable each dependency, e.g. compiling with `-DPARRALEL=1` for MPI.
 Dependencies will not be packaged with CMF, and external dependencies shuld generally be minimized.